ronalde/han-rooster-naar-ics/README.md

 software.
 Although Untis natively supports ICS-exporting, the school has chosen to *not* use that important feature for students.
-Although they did develop/buy a custom non-native 'webapp' for iOS and Android, they chose to *not* make it accessible using a normal webbrowser.
+Although they did develop/buy a custom non-native 'webapp' for iOS and Android (called [han4me](https://frankthuss.wordpress.com/2011/08/23/han4me-de-nieuwe-roosterapp-voor-han-docenten-en-studenten-yam-hanicto/) ), they chose to *not* make it accessible using a normal webbrowser.
 This means students are left with the rather unusable 90's web site for viewing this important data.